310th Fighter Squadron

 The 310th Fighter Squadron is part of the 56th Operations Group at Luke Air Force Base, Arizona.
-It operates the General Dynamics F-16 Fighting Falcon aircraft conducting advanced fighter training.
+It operates the Lockheed Martin F-35A Lightning II, conducting advanced fighter training.

 The unit, which adopted its original "Tophat" name in September 1987, has earned two Distinguished Unit Citations, Philippine Presidential Unit Citation, Republic of Korea Presidential Unit Citation, and nine Air Force Outstanding Unit Awards.

 Mission

-The 310th Fighter Squadron ("Top Hats", Tailband: Green & Yellow), fly Block 42 F-16C and D models conducting training in night operations, forward Air Control-Airborne in the F-16, and "Medium Altitude Navigation and Targeting Infrared for Night" (MANTIRN) training.
+The 310th Fighter Squadron ("Top Hats"), fly the Lockheed Martin F-35A Lightning II to conduct aircraft specific training for instructor pilots and initial qualification pilots for Air Combat Command assignments.

 History

 World War II

 The 310th Fighter Squadron was constituted on 21 January 1942, as the 310th Pursuit Squadron (Interceptor) and was activated on 9 February at Harding Field, Louisiana, where it flew the Bell P-39 Airacobra and Curtiss P-40 Warhawk aircraft.
 During 1942 and early 1943 the squadron was both an Operational and a Replacement Training Unit initially under III Fighter Command, being reassigned to I Fighter Command in October 1942.
 Also was part of the air defense of the Northeast United States, being a component of several Air Defense fighter wings (Philadelphia, New York, Boston), under First Air Force.

 Was converted into an operational squadron in March 1943 at Bradley Field, Connecticut, being re-equipped with Republic P-47 Thunderbolts.
 Was deployed to the Southwest Pacific Theater, being assigned to Fifth Air Force in Australia in November 1943.
 Began combat operations in February 1944, providing protection for U.S. bases and escorting transports initially, then escorting bombers over New Guinea and sea convoys to Admiralty Islands.
 From Noemfoor, bombed and strafed Japanese airfields and installations on Ceram, Halmahera, and the Kai Islands.

 Moved to the Philippines in Nov, flew fighter sweeps against enemy airfields, supported U.S. ground forces, and protected sea convoys and transport routes.

 Beginning in June 1945, the Mexican squad, Escuadron 201 initially flew missions with the 310th Fighter Squadron, often twice a day, using borrowed U.S. aircraft.
 It received 25 new P-47D-30-RA aircraft in July, marked with the insignia of both the USAAF and Mexican Air Force.
 The squadron flew more than 90 combat missions, totaling more than 1,900 hours of flight time.
 They participated in the Allied effort to bomb Luzon and Formosa to push the Japanese out of those islands.

 Beginning in July 1945, attacked railways, airfields, and enemy installations in Korea and Kyushu, Japan from Okinawa.
 After V-J Day, flew reconnaissance missions over Japan.
 Moved without personnel or equipment to the Philippines in Dec to be inactivated in January 1946 at Fort William McKinley, Luzon.